The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-When taking a train from Paris, you have a couple of train stations you can depart from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When you arrive in Reims, your train can arrive in train stations including Gare de Reims, Reims and Reims Maison-Blanche.
+There are a few train stations in Paris to start your trip from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. In Reims you have a few train station options to choose from for your arrival including Gare de Reims, Reims and Reims Maison-Blanche.

-Omio customers travelling this route book their trains from Paris Gare de Lyon to Gare de Reims.
+Omio customers travelling this route depart most frequently from Paris Gare de Lyon and arrive in Gare de Reims.

-Passengers booking this trip most frequently board their trains from Paris Gare de Lyon and need to travel around 1 mile (s) / 2 km from the city centre to get to this train station.
+Passengers board their train most frequently from Paris Gare de Lyon and travel around 1.3 miles (2.1 km) from the city centre to this train station.

-Passengers arriving in Reims most often arrive at Gare de Reims and need to travel around 1 mile (s) / 1 km from this train station to the city centre.
+Passengers travelling this route most often arrive at Gare de Reims and need to travel approximately 0.7 miles (1.1 km) from the train station to the city centre in Reims.

 Here are some other resources that might have the information you need